teannafeng/paper-brm-modified-em/README.md

-This folder contains the code for the manuscript submitted to *Behavior Research Methods*.
+This repository contains the code for the manuscript submitted to *Behavior Research Methods* on 2025-09-03.

 ## Manuscript information